LeoSery/FlappyBird--Unity3D-2022/README.md

 This is a flappy bird.
 Dodge the pipes passing in the middle to score points, if you touch a pipe you lose and start over.

+in the game you can:

+- Press Space to jump.
+- Press Esc to pause the game.

 ## How to open the project:

 - Clone the git repository to your computer with the following command :